zinserjan/wdio-screenshot/README.md

 <sup><a name="footnote2">2</a></sup> Screenshots made with iOS will contain a grey line between the merged screenshots as a result of the stitching & cropping process.
 This is caused by a shadow below the navigation bar.

-<sup><a name="footnote3">3</a></sup> iOS scales the zoom level to fit the website into the viewport when the width of your page is bigger than the viewport. wdio-screenshot doesn't support this yet.
-As a workaround you can disable this scaling behaviour with a viewport setting of `<meta name="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=0">`
+<sup><a name="footnote3">3</a></sup> iOS scales the zoom level to fit the website into the viewport when the width of your page is bigger than the viewport.
+Capturing screenshots of such scaled websites with iOS is experimental and error-prone.
+If you notice any errors, adjust your viewport settings in your meta tag to disable scaling with `<meta name="width=device-width, initial-scale=1.0, maximum-scale=1.0, user-scalable=0">`

 [build-badge]: https://travis-ci.org/zinserjan/wdio-screenshot.svg?branch=master